If you find technology daunting but are passionate about a topic, CommUnity Conversations may be a perfect opportunity for you to be a contributor.

 Anyone can partner in conversation with someone with a related or divergent interest.
 Contributors may be solicited, or suggested, by WPAA-TV staff.
 However, community member self-selection is preferred.
 At least one of the participating Contributors is required to be affiliated with Wallingford.
 Affiliation is broadly interpreted as having roots, business, or service interests in our community.
 This includes organizations serving our state or nation.
 Excluded are faith-based organizations.

 Contributors control the conversation and approve the produced program before released on TV.
 They identify talking points, and the episode title, and confirm how they are referred to in the graphics.
 The two Contributors can be total strangers, peers, or adversaries.
 Each represents their expertise, interests, and opinions.
-Contributors lock down the plan of conversation in the 30 minutes before video capture.
+Contributors lock down the conversation plan in the 30 minutes before video capture.
 They decide who between them will facilitate the on-camera chat.
 Essentially, Contributors are producers of the content.
 They do not have responsibility for any technical aspects of video production.
 They can provide pictures and graphics (b-roll) that amplify the conversation’s exploration of facts and fiction.
 In summary, a Contributor is not required to be trained in video production.
 However, we promise that you will painlessly learn along the way.

 To learn more read this (blog post).